9 Signs You May Have Sleep Apnea

 - Undergoing surgery, although Dr. Lance stresses that avoiding this step if at all possible is a priority

-“We are bombarded by social media and other communication outlets about many things, including sleep apnea,” she says.
+“We are bombarded by social media and other communication outlets about many things, including sleep apnea,” Dr. Lance says.
 “That's a positive.
-This has lead to many more people coming to us asking about their sleep quality concerns.
+This has led to many more people coming to us asking about their sleep quality concerns.
 It has increased medical knowledge and improved treatment and testing.”